DataDog/datadog-cloudformation-resources/datadog-integrations-aws-handler/README.md

 # Datadog::Integrations::AWS

-# Datadog::Users::User

 This resource represents the Datadog AWS Integration, and is used to create and manage this integration.
+More information about the Datadog AWS Integration can be found in the [AWS Integration documentation](https://docs.datadoghq.com/integrations/amazon_web_services/).

 ## Example Usage